What Is It?

 Review the following Questions to Ask about lung cancer so you're prepared to discuss this important health issue with your health care professional.

-How will I be informed of the results?
+- How will I be informed of the results of my testing?

 Cigarette smoking is responsible for about 80 percent of lung cancers among women..
 Another leading cause of lung cancer is on-the-job exposure to carcinogens.
 Asbestos is perhaps the best known of the industrial substances associated with lung cancer, but there are many cancer-causing substances that people may deal with at work.
 Some others are uranium, arsenic and certain petroleum products.